- Agreements are final and BNSF Railway Company is working on engineering and design work.

 Improvements include the construction of a new 9,000 feet main track and conversion of the existing main track into a second siding.
 Major components of the work include track, ties and ballast.

-- Reduces a major source of freight train/passenger train conflict by constructing a new main track and converting the existing main track to a second siding track to be used for freight train inspections.
+- Reduces a major source of freight train/passenger train conflict by constructing a new main track and converting the existing main track to a second siding track.

 - Reduces congestion, adds rail capacity and eliminates a substantial bottleneck.

-- The new inspection tracks for freight trains will shorten travel times for Amtrak Cascades through the congested rail corridor and improve the reliability of the passenger service.
+- The new tracks will shorten travel times for Amtrak Cascades through the congested rail corridor and improve the reliability of the passenger service.

 What is the project timeline?

-Preliminary engineering and design work has begun with construction scheduled to begin in summer 2013.
-Construction is expected to be complete by spring 2015.
+Preliminary engineering and design work has begun with construction scheduled to begin in January 2014.
+Construction is expected to be complete by August 2014.

 Washington State was awarded nearly $800 million for rail corridor improvements between Vancouver, WA and the Canadian border.
 This $8.5 million project is funded through the following sources: